OskarHavo/M7011E-Labb/README.md

 systemctl --user restart flask
 ```

-Alternatively, the server can be started by executing:
+Alternatively, the python server can be started by executing:
 ```
 python3 /var/lib/jenkins/workspace/M7011E-web/python/index.py
 ```
 Note that the flask service must be turned off first.
+Replace **restart** with **stop**.

 # Introduction
 The purpose of this course was to create a simulator simulating a power grid. <br>